evmckinney9/jenglot/posts/01_rust_wheels/index.md

           path: ./wheelhouse/*.whl
 ```

-This configuration automates the wheel building process, ensuring compatibility across different operating systems.

-My apologies for that oversight.
-Let's include the reference to the pre-installed tools in the revised section:
+This configuration will build wheels for all specified platforms in the `matrix.os` list, with the resulting wheels stored as artifacts.
+The `cibuildwheel` action will automatically detect the Python version and build the wheels accordingly.

 ::: {.callout-note}
 GitHub-hosted runners already have Python and Rust [pre-installed](https://github.com/actions/runner-images#available-images), but for Linux builds, an additional step is needed to make the Rust toolchain accessible within the [Manylinux container](https://github.com/pypa/manylinux), where the build actually occurs.
 To ensure the Rust compiler is available for your build, add these environment variables to your workflow: